tc39/proposal-emitter/WALKTHROUGH.md

 > **Composability arises from the regularity of shapes**

 This section aims to build up deeper intuition and familiarity step-by-step.
 The details here do _not_ represent common usage, or what users will be conscious of when using it regularly - composing, running, and evaluating Emitters will all become quickly intuitive after just playing with a few examples.
 This section is more useful for implementors to understand how the full processing model is built from a very small core.
+In addition, not everything here is intended to ship as a single proposal, but rather just document the cross-cutting concerns.

 ### Multiple Values